ScratchAddons/ScratchAddons/addons-l10n/README.md

 This folder is for addons.
-For messages used by non-addons (such as options), check `_locales` folder.
+For messages used by non-addons (such as options), check the `_locales` folder.

 ## Obtaining translations
 `LocalizationProvider`'s subclasses are used to obtain translations.
 - `UserscriptLocalizationProvider` fetches translations using URL provided from background in `loadByAddonId`.
 This can be accessed via `scratchAddons.l10n` or `msg`/`safeMsg` passed to userscript functions.
 This is for userscripts, which get executed inside Scratch website origin.
 - `WebsiteLocalizationProvider` fetches translations using IPC.
 Instances may be created on all pages, and `loadMessages` is used to load messages.
-Popups will automatically load messages for its addon and receive `msg`/`safeMsg` function similar to userscripts.
-This can be used from content scripts, option screens and popups.
+Popups will automatically load messages for its addon and receive the `msg`/`safeMsg` function similar to userscripts.
+This can be used from content scripts, option screens, and popups.

 ## File name
-Files are placed under `addons-l10n/LOCALECODE` folder, where the locale code is lowercased IETF language tag used by Scratch (e.g. en, zh-tw).
+Files are placed under the `addons-l10n/LOCALECODE` folder, where the locale code is lowercased IETF language tag used by Scratch (e.g. en, zh-tw).
 Note that 2-letter code will be used if ones with regions are unavailable; e.g. if ja-JP is unavailable, it uses ja.
 English (en) is used as a fallback, so if ja is unavailable, en is loaded.

-File name is `ADDONID.json`, where addonid is the addon id. `_general.json` contains messages that are shared by addons.
+The file name is `ADDONID.json`, where `ADDONID` is the addon's id. `_general.json` contains messages that are shared by addons.
 Note that if addons are disabled, corresponding message files will not be loaded.

 ## File contents
 The message file is a JSON file.